Eye tests and hearing checks

 Hearing checks

-If you have hearing problems, tell your GP.
+If you have hearing problems, talk to a GP.
 There might be a simple explanation, such as wax build-up or an infection that can be treated.

 Your GP might refer you to an audiology (hearing) clinic or specialist ear department.